BenjaminVockenberg/home/README.md

 # Home
 ## a portfolio website

 This is a simple website project I created a long time ago.
 Originally it was meant to be a portfolio site.
 Now it is more like a testing area.
+After I deleted the www.psychomonster.com I needed another proof of existence.
+With this website I'll keep track of my skills and projects I'm workin on.

 ## Changes